Chaitu1712/task-scheduler-frontend/README.md

 #### or
     yarn install
 ### **3. Configure the API base URL:**
-- In src/api/axiosInstance.js (or wherever your Axios configuration resides), set the base URL to match your backend server's endpoint.
+- In `src/services/api.js`, set the base URL to match your backend server's endpoint.

       import axios from 'axios';
       const api = axios.create({baseURL: 'http://localhost:8080/api', // Update with your backend API base URL});